finia2NA/GrammarCrammer/README.md

 ## How it works

 1. **Enter a topic** — anything from "Japanese conditional forms" to "Spanish subjunctive".
-2. **Study your tailor-made explanation**: - The application generates a custom explanation of your chosen topic, covering the topic in detail, including conjugation tables and many examples.
+2. **Study your tailor-made explanation**: The application generates a custom explanation of your chosen topic, covering it in detail with conjugation tables and many examples.
-3. **Test your knowledge** — Apply what you learned by correctly using what you learned.
+3. **Test your knowledge** — Apply what you learned.
 Each card gives you an English sentence; you type the target-language version.
 4. **Get instant feedback** — Claude judges your answer.
 Correct answers are confirmed with a brief note.
 Wrong answers get a detailed Markdown explanation of what went wrong and what the correct form demonstrates.
 Wrong cards cycle back to the end of the stack.
+5. **Rate your session** — After finishing a deck, rate how well you felt you knew the material.
+Claude also gives its own assessment.
+Together these feed a spaced-repetition algorithm that schedules the deck for review.
-5. **Finish the stack** — the session ends when every card has been answered correctly.
+6. **Finish the stack** — the session ends when every card has been answered correctly.

 Cards are generated after the explanation is complete, so they cover all the grammar patterns in the reference — not just the headline topic.

 You can also **save decks** to a hierarchical collection tree for later review, and study multiple decks together by selecting a parent collection.

+Push notifications remind you when decks are due for review.

 ## Architecture